Check network-io

 Perfdata / Metrics

-Per network:
+Per interface:

 Name